James Mungro

-Personal biography
+Early life and education

-James Mungro attended East Stroudsburg South High School.
-He was Parade and Street and Smith’s All-America grid performer.
+Mungro attended East Stroudsburg South High School in East Stroudsburg, Pennsylvania.
+He was Parade and Street and Smith's All-America grid performer.
 He was also Pennsylvania Player-of-the-Year as a junior and all-state selection in his final two seasons.
 He rushed for 2,541 yards and 34 touchdowns as senior.
 He set the Pennsylvania state record after rushing for 8,432 yards and totaling 9,513 all-purpose yards during his career.
 Overall, he set 48 team records during his high school career and was three-time team MVP.
 He now resides in Camillus, NY with his wife Jessica.

 College career

 Mungro was a four-year letterman who totaled 529–2, 869, 29 touchdowns rushing for the Syracuse University Orangemen.
 He had his best year as a senior with 1,170, 14 touchdowns rushing.
 His yardage total ranked as third-best seasonal performance in school history.
 Named Insight.com Bowl Offensive Player of the Game after rushing for 19–112 in a win over Kansas State.
 He was 115–797, 7 touchdowns as junior in 10 games.
 His seasonal 6.9 rushing average ranked him third-best in school history.
 Mungro started one of twelve games as a sophomore with 116–537, 5 touchdowns rushing.
 He was named Music City Bowl MVP after rushing 12–162, 2 touchdowns against the University of Kentucky, including a career-long 86-yard touchdown burst.
 He played in eight games as a freshman and was 50-365, 3 touchdowns rushing.
 Mungro graduated with a major in physical education.